An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Formal asymptotic property and stability analysis

-Just to show the property of the numerical scheme, $P_N$ equations for gray RTE system in a one-dimensional planar geometry medium is studied.
-The exact form of the gray radiative transfer equations and the corresponding $P_N$ equations are presented in Appendix \ref{app:1D}.
-Without loss of generality, the opcaity $\sigma(x, T)$ and heat capacity $C_{v}$ are all treated as constant.
+Just to show the property of the numerical scheme, $P_N$ equations for the gray approximation of the radiative transfer equations in a one-dimensional planar geometry medium are studied.
+The exact form of the gray approximation of the radiative transfer equations and the corresponding $P_N$ equations are presented in Appendix \ref{app:1D}.
+Without loss of generality, the opacity $\sigma(x, T)$ and heat capacity $C_{v}$ are all set as constant.
 The periodic boundary condition is adopted in the spatial space.
-In this case, the first order scheme \eqref{eq:first_order} is reduced into where the numerical flux is defined as
+In this case, the first-order scheme \eqref{eq:first_order} is reduced into where the numerical flux is defined as

 with $\mF^{s}(U_1, U_2)$ defined in \eqref{eq:flux_force}, $e_1$ defined in Appendix \ref{app:1D}, and the matrix $\bbA_x^s$ changed into $\bB^s$ defined in Appendix \ref{app:1D}.